sebbader/IDS-Information-Model-Demo/README.md

 ### Supporting the IDS Messaging Communication Paradigm

-Perhaps the easiest example of an IDS message that each connector should understand is the message of type ```ids:SelfDescriptionRequest```.
+Perhaps the easiest example of an IDS message that each connector should understand is the message of type ```ids:DescriptionRequestMessage```.
 It does not require any payload part and can be created using the information model library as shown in the method ```selfDescriptionRequest()``` in the file
 [Messaging.java](src/test/java/Messaging.java).
-In order to send this message to connector that supports the synchronous HTTP API, the serialized instance of the ```SelfDescriptionRequest``` class needs to be sent as HTTP POST to the ```/infrastructure``` method of the receiving connector.
+In order to send this message to connector that supports the synchronous HTTP API, the serialized instance of the ```DescriptionRequestMessage``` class needs to be sent as HTTP POST to the ```/infrastructure``` method of the receiving connector.
 The post body itself should be of content-type ```multipart/form-data``` or ```multipart/mixed```, e.g.,

 ```